gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Cache/reuse model elements, avoiding need to run configuration on every build
 - Should replace use of weak reference based class caches to strong reference and forcefully evict when we dump classloaders (much simpler code and fewer objects)
+    - should also work with `ClassLoaderScope`, so that a state cache can be associated with a scope.
+    - use for plugin id -> class mappings, plugin class inspection, task annotation inspection.
+    - need to be able to take arbitrary class and map to a scope or state cache for that type.
 - `DefaultProjectLocator` and `DefaultProjectAccessListener` (used by project dependencies) force realisation of complete task container
 - DefaultModelRegistry stores RuleBinder implementations twice
 - Rule references are bound eagerly (should be deferred until the rule is needed)